There are three main challenges to buying health insurance as an individual:

 - Political instability that makes long term planning virtually impossible.

-Each of those dynamics changed significantly in 2021 with passage of the American Rescue Plan Act of 2021.
-These changes impact health insurance costs and decisions for 2022.
+Each of those dynamics changed significantly, if only temporarily, in 2021 with passage of the American Rescue Plan Act of 2021.
+These changes impacted health insurance costs and decisions for those purchasing their own health insurance through 2022.

 Table of Contents